 The Havanese has a compact and sturdy body with fewer tendencies to develop hereditary health issues.
-It is a gorgeous-looking canine in a silky, low to non-shedding coat.
-This mini-size breed is the national dog of Cuba and is the only breed native to the said country.
-It can live for as long as 14-15 years.
+The Havenese is a gorgeous canine with silky, low- to non-shedding coat.
+This mini-size breed is native to Cuba and is the country’s national dog.
+The breed’s lifespan is 14 to 15 years.

-This is a pooch that is friendly, affectionate and has a good-natured temperament, making it the best choice for families with children.
-Being a sturdy breed, it can keep up well with active families and can also settle as a lapdog.
+Friendly, affectionate, and good-natured, the Havanese is the best choice for families with children.
+Being a sturdy breed, the Havanese can keep up well with family activities, but at the same time, he can settle as a lapdog.

 2. Cavalier King Charles Spaniel

 A breed favoured by royalty, the Cavalier King Charles Spaniel was named after King Charles II.
-The King was deeply attached with the breed that he is always seen accompanied by at least three spaniels.
-The King Charles Spaniel looks graceful with its long, silky, and straight coat having slight waves but never curly.
-It has an average lifespan of 10-15 years.
+The King was deeply attached with the breed that he was always accompanied by at least three spaniels.
+The King Charles Spaniel is gorgeous and graceful with its long, silky, and straight coat having slight waves but never curly.
+The breed’s lifespan is 10-15 years.

-Furthermore, this is a small-sized breed perfect for apartment living.
-Due to its endearing and affectionate personality, it may develop separation anxiety when ignored or left alone.
-As it is very eager to please, it easily gets along with children, other pets and even strangers.
+Being a small-sized breed, the Cavalier King Charles Spaniel is perfect for apartment living.
+However, due to the breed’s affectionate personality, it may develop separation anxiety when ignored or left alone.
+As he is very eager to please, he easily gets along with children, other pets and even strangers.